Sign In

 Mobility

-Means of transport
+Modes of transport

-Whether you are exploring the city, going to university or planning a weekend trip, Ulm offers numerous ways to get to your destination in comfort.
+Whether you are exploring the city, going to university, or planning a weekend trip, Ulm offers numerous ways to get to your destination in comfort.

-Bus and Tram
+Bus and tram

 Night buses run on the nights before Saturday, Sunday and on public holidays.